Safe Deliveries Colorado

 - Reduce preterm births to no more than 9.6 percent of live births

-Nineteen Colorado hospitals are participating in the collaborative, along with OB and family practice health care providers from across the state.
-CHA is providing education, quality improvement resources and data analytics to support the providers and hospitals in this important work.
-Hospitals have the opportunity to network with each other and share best practices as well as learn about best practices from national and local leaders.
+Nineteen Colorado hospitals participated in the collaborative, along with OB and family practice health care providers from across the state.
+CHA provided education, quality improvement resources and data analytics to support the providers and hospitals in this important work.
+Hospitals had the opportunity to network with each other and share best practices as well as learn about best practices from national and local leaders.

 Preterm birth is currently the most significant challenge to maternal-child health in the United States.
 It complicates one in nine deliveries and accounts for more than 85 percent of all infant mortality.
 Infants who are born preterm are at greater risk of dying in their first year of life.
 Of those who survive, there is an increased risk of repeated hospital admissions and adverse outcomes, including cerebral palsy and long-term disability, creating a lifetime of challenges for the infants affected and difficulties for families and communities.